The most Spanish city in Argentina

 -Church of Our Lady of the Candelaria de la Viña Along Alberdi Street, 5 blocks south of the main square.
 It is another of the major landmarks of Salta, completed in 1886 in Italian-Baroque style, beautifully painted blue and white.
 Its tower is the second tallest of any church in South America.

-- Cerro San Bernardo Where you can get to the top via the cable car located few blocks southeast from 9 de Julio on Calle San Martin.
+- Cerro San Bernardo Where you can get to the top via the cable car located few blocks southeast from 9 de Julio on Calle San Martin for 500 Pesos return.
 From there you get the best panoramic views of the city and surrounding area.

 - Train to the Clouds One of the major tourist draw in this part of the world, and very unique.
 This is an excursion to spend the entire day, hence a key point to calculate your time here in Salta.
 The highlight after passing valleys, bridges, tunnels, rivers as it climbs the Andes is La Polvorilla Viaduct.
 4200 meters above ground, the train slows down for the impressive views as it enters the curved viaduct.